bollu/polymage/sandbox/video_demo/README.txt

 Compiling the cpp file as a shared library
 ==========================================
-icpc -xhost -openmp -fPIC -shared -o <file>.so <file>.cpp

-icpc -O3 -xhost -openmp -fPIC -shared -o harris.so harris_polymage.cpp
-icpc -O3 -xhost -openmp -fPIC -shared -o bilateral.so bilateral_polymage.cpp
-icpc -O3 -xhost -openmp -fPIC -shared -o unsharp.so unsharp_polymage.cpp
+To compile all the apps, run

+$ make

-Run the python script as
+To play the video demo, run the python script as

 $ python video_demo.py path/to/video/file

-The implementations are generated for video streams of resolution 1920x1080.
-Please use video files of the same resolution.
+The implementations are generated for generic resolution.

 For a sample video try https://peach.blender.org/download/ or http://www.divx.com/en/devices/profiles/video